moneypot/experience-react-template/README.md

 You can test your experience running in an iframe on MoneyPot.com by following these steps:

-1. Run `npm run dev` to host the frontend locally.
+1. Run `pnpm dev` to host the frontend locally.
 Take note of the port it's running on or customize it in package.json.
 2. Create an experience: <https://moneypot.com/me/experiences>
 3. Set the iframe url to `http://localhost:<port>`
 4. In the experiences list, click "Test" next to your experience iframe url